-1 4.5.1.1 Accessibility
+4.5.1.1 Accessibility

-- 2 Types that are defined in a module or accessible in that module by use association have either the - 3 PUBLIC or PRIVATE attribute.
-Types for which an access-spec is not explicitly specified in that - 4 module have the default accessibility attribute for that module.
-The default accessibility attribute for a - 5 module is PUBLIC unless it has been changed by a PRIVATE statement (5.2.1).
-Only types that have - 6 the PUBLIC attribute in that module are available to be accessed from that module by use association. - 7 The accessibility of a type does not affect, and is not affected by, the accessibility of its components and - 8 bindings. - 9 If a type definition is private, then the type name, and thus the structure constructor (4.5.9) for the - 10 type, are accessible only within the module containing the definition.
+- Types that are defined in a module or accessible in that module by use association have either the - 3 PUBLIC or PRIVATE attribute.
+Types for which an access-spec is not explicitly specified in that - module have the default accessibility attribute for that module.
+The default accessibility attribute for a - module is PUBLIC unless it has been changed by a PRIVATE statement (5.2.1).
+Only types that have - the PUBLIC attribute in that module are available to be accessed from that module by use association. - The accessibility of a type does not affect, and is not affected by, the accessibility of its components and 7 - bindings.